FreeWaveTechnologies/ZumIQ/full-demos/weather-station/README.md

 8. Log in with _admin_ for both user and password
 9. Type the following command and press enter: _rtereset hard_
-10. Type the following command and press enter: _reset now_ -The hardware will take several minutes to reboot
+10. Type the following command and press enter: _reset now_
+11. The hardware will take several minutes to reboot

 ##### Installing Node-RED on a FreeWave AppServer or ZumLink Radio